Montessori Unit

 Montessori at Ahuroa School

-A Unique Learning Option for Years 1–8
+A Unique Learning opportunity for Years 1 - 8

 Ahuroa School offers a Montessori option for families seeking a child-centred, hands-on approach to learning.
 Our Montessori classroom is a vibrant space where children are encouraged to explore, question, and learn at their own pace, guided by experienced Montessori teachers.

-What Is Montessori?
+What is Montessori?

 A learning approach that honours curiosity, independence, and individuality.